-Providing treatment for foot disordersThe foot acute health team is located at both Guy's and St Thomas' hospitals.
+Providing treatment for foot disordersThe foot health (podiatry) team is located at both Guy's and St Thomas' hospitals.

 Our patients may be outpatients who visit the clinic, or an inpatient on a ward.

 - musculoskeletal assessment/exercise and insole therapy